Overview

 20th Street Cycle Track

-A nearly 2-mile separated bike path at sidewalk level along 20th Street; between Market Street and St. Louis Avenue, will provide a safe and convenient connection from north St. Louis neighborhoods to CityPark and a key north/south linkage to the Brickline Greenway.
-The project will also include traffic calming and full accessibility and sidewalk reconstruction through the entire corridor, making this route safer for everyone using it.
-Construction on the $13.5 million project is expected to begin in 2025.
+A nearly 2-mile greenway at sidewalk level along 20th Street, between Market Street and St. Louis Avenue, will provide a safe and convenient connection from north St. Louis neighborhoods to the Brickline Greenway on Market St. The project will also include traffic calming and full accessibility and sidewalk reconstruction through the entire corridor, making this route safer for everyone using it.
+Construction on the $13.5 million project is underway and will be complete in 2026.

 Tucker Boulevard Cycle Track

-This bike path, expected to be under construction in 2025, will connect Chouteau to Washington, making it safer for bicyclists to cross the railroad tracks and highway just south of Downtown.
-The $2 million project includes a new street level, parking protected cycle-track on Tucker, and sidewalks and ADA improvements to both sides of the street.
+This street-level cycle-track, which began construction in 2025, will connect Chouteau Ave. to Washington Ave, making it safer for bicyclists to cross the railroad tracks and highway just south of Downtown.
+The $2 million project includes a new street-level, parking-protected cycle-track on Tucker, and sidewalks and ADA improvements to both sides of the street.

 Learn more about the Tucker Boulevard Cycle Track here.